qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Chapter 15_ Building a Runnable Program.md

   18. Give three examples of* pseudoinstructions* and three examples of* directives* that an assembler might be likely to provide.
   19. Why might an assembler perform its own ﬁnal pass of instruction scheduling?
-### 20. Explain the distinction between absolute and relocatable words in an object
+* Explain the distinction between* absolute* and* relocatable* words in an object ﬁle.

-ﬁle.
 Why is the notion of “relocatability” more complicated than it used to be?
   21. What is the difference between* linking* and* loading*?

-### 22. What are the principal tasks of a linker?

-### 23. How can a linker enforce type checking across compilation units?
+## 22. What are the principal tasks of a* linker*?
+23. How can a linker enforce type checking across compilation units?

-## 15.8

-### **Summary and Concluding Remarks**
+15.8 **Summary and Concluding Remarks**

 In this chapter we focused our attention on the back end of the compiler, and on *code generation*,* assembly*, and* linking* in particular.
 Compiler middle and back ends vary greatly in internal structure.
 We dis- cussed one plausible structure, in which semantic analysis is followed by, in order, intermediate code generation, machine-independent code improvement, target code generation, and machine-speciﬁc code improvement (including register al- location and instruction scheduling).
 The semantic analyzer passes a syntax tree to the intermediate code generator, which in turn passes a* control ﬂow graph* to the machine-independent code improver.
 Within the nodes of the control ﬂow graph, we suggested that code be represented by instructions in a pseudo-assembly lan- guage with an unlimited number of* virtual registers*.
 In order to delay discussion of code improvement to Chapter 17, we also presented a simpler back-end struc- ture in which code improvement is dropped, naive register allocation happens early, and intermediate and target code generation are merged into a single phase.
 This simpler structure provided the context for our discussion of code generation.
 We also discussed intermediate forms (IFs).
 These can be categorized in terms of their* level*, or degree of machine independence.
 On the companion site we con- sidered GIMPLE and RTL, the IFs of the Free Software Foundation GNU com- pilers.
 A well-deﬁned IF facilitates the construction of* compiler families*, in which front ends for one or more languages can be paired with back ends for many ma- chines.
 In many systems that compile for a virtual machine (to be discussed at greater length in Chapter 16), the compiler produces a stack-based medium-level IF.
 While not generally suitable for use inside the compiler, such an IF can be simple and very compact.
 Intermediate code generation is typically performed via ad hoc traversal of a syntax tree.
 Like semantic analysis, the process can be formalized in terms of attribute grammars.
 We presented part of a small example grammar and used it to generate code for the GCD program introduced in Chapter 1.
 We noted in passing that target code generation is often automated, in whole or in part, using a* code generator generator* that takes as input a formal description of the target machine and produces code that performs pattern matching on instruction sequences or trees.
 In our discussion of assembly and linking we described the format of* relo-* *catable* and* executable* object ﬁles, and discussed the notions of* name resolution* and* relocation*.
 We noted that while not all compilers include an explicit assem- bly phase, all compilation systems must make it possible to generate assembly code for debugging purposes, and must allow the programmer to write special- purpose routines in assembler.
 In compilers that use an assembler, the assembly phase is sometimes responsible for instruction scheduling and other low-level code improvement.
 The linker, for its part, supports separate compilation, by “gluing” together object ﬁles produced by multiple compilations.
 In many mod- ern systems, signiﬁcant portions of the linking task are delayed until load time

 or even run time, to allow programs to share the code segments of large, popu- lar libraries.
 For many languages the linker must perform a certain amount of semantic checking, to guarantee type consistency.
 In more aggressive optimiz- ing compilation systems (not discussed in this text), the linker may also perform interprocedural code improvement.
 As noted in Section 1.5, the typical programming environment includes a host of additional tools, including debuggers, performance proﬁlers, conﬁguration and version managers, style checkers, preprocessors, pretty-printers, testing sys- tems, and perusal and cross-referencing utilities.
 Many of these tools, particularly in well-integrated environments, are directly supported by the compiler.
 Many make use, for example, of symbol-table information embedded in object ﬁles.
 Performance proﬁlers and testing systems often rely on special instrumentation code inserted by the compiler at subroutine calls, loop boundaries, and other key points in the code.
 Perusal, style-checking, and pretty-printing programs may share the compiler’s scanner and parser.
 Conﬁguration tools often rely on lists of interﬁle dependences, again generated by the compiler, to tell when a change to one part of a large system may require that other parts be recompiled.
 15.9 **Exercises**

-### 15.1

-If you were writing a two-pass compiler, why might you choose a high- level IF as the link between the front end and the back end?
+15.1 If you were writing a two-pass compiler, why might you choose a high- level IF as the link between the front end and the back end?
 Why might you choose a medium-level IF?
 15.2 Consider a language like Ada or Modula-2, in which a module* M* can be divided into a speciﬁcation (header) ﬁle and an implementation (body) ﬁle for the purpose of separate compilation (Section 10.2.1).
 Should* M*’s speciﬁcation itself be separately compiled, or should the compiler simply read it in the process of compiling* M*’s body and the bodies of other mod- ules that use abstractions deﬁned in* M*?
 If the speciﬁcation is compiled, what should the output consist of?
 15.3 Many research compilers (e.g., for SR [AO93], Cedar [SZBH86], Lynx [Sco91], and Modula-3 [Har92]) have used C as their IF.
 C is well doc- umented and mostly machine independent, and C compilers are much more widely available than alternative back ends.
 What are the disadvan- tages of generating C, and how might they be overcome?
 15.4 List as many ways as you can think of in which the back end of a just- in-time compiler might differ from that of a more conventional compiler.
 What design goals dictate the differences?
 15.5 Suppose that* k* (the number of temporary registers) in Figure 15.6 is 4 (this is an artiﬁcially small number for modern machines).
 Give an example of an expression that will lead to register spilling under our naive register allocation algorithm.

 ![Figure 15.10 Syntax tree...](images/page_837_vector_338.png)
 *Figure 15.10 Syntax tree and symbol table for a program that computes the average of N real numbers.
 The children of the for node are the index variable, the lower bound, the upper bound, and the body.*

-## 15.6

-Modify the attribute grammar of Figure 15.6 in such a way that it will gen- erate the control ﬂow graph of Figure 15.3 instead of the linear assembly code of Figure 15.7.
+15.6 Modify the attribute grammar of Figure 15.6 in such a way that it will gen- erate the control ﬂow graph of Figure 15.3 instead of the linear assembly code of Figure 15.7.
 15.7 Add productions and attribute rules to the grammar of Figure 15.6 to han- dle Ada-style for loops (described in Section 6.5.1).
 Using your modi- ﬁed grammar, hand-translate the syntax tree of Figure 15.10 into pseudo- assembly notation.
 Keep the index variable and the upper loop bound in registers.
 15.8 One problem (of many) with the code we generated in Section 15.3 is that it computes at run time the value of expressions that could have been com- puted at compile time.
 Modify the grammar of Figure 15.6 to perform a simple form of* constant folding*: whenever both operands of an operator are compile-time constants, we should compute the value at compile time and then generate code that uses the value directly.
 Be sure to consider how to handle overﬂow.
 15.9 Modify the grammar of Figure 15.6 to generate jump code for Boolean expressions, as described in Section 6.4.1.
 You should assume short-circuit evaluation (Section 6.1.5).

-### 15.10

-Our GCD program did not employ subroutines.
+15.10 Our GCD program did not employ subroutines.
 Extend the grammar of Figure 15.6 to handle procedures without parameters (feel free to adopt any reasonable conventions on the structure of the syntax tree).
 Be sure to generate appropriate prologue and epilogue code for each subroutine, and to save and restore any needed temporary registers.
 15.11 The grammar of Figure 15.6 assumes that all variables are global.
 In the presence of subroutines, we should need to generate different code (with fp-relative displacement mode addressing) to access local variables and parameters.
 In a language with nested scopes we should need to derefer- ence the static chain (or index into the display) to access objects that are neither local nor global.
 Suppose that we are compiling a language with nested subroutines, and are using a static chain.
 Modify the grammar of Figure 15.6 to generate code to access objects correctly, regardless of scope.
 You may ﬁnd it useful to deﬁne a to register subroutine that generates the code to load a given object.
 Be sure to consider both l-values and r-values, and parameters passed by both value and result.

-### 15.12–15.15 In More Depth.
+15.12–15.15 In More Depth.
+15.10 **Explorations**
-15.10
-**Explorations**

-### 15.16

-Investigate and describe the IF of the compiler you use most often.
+15.16 Investigate and describe the IF of the compiler you use most often.
 Can you instruct the compiler to dump it to a ﬁle which you can then inspect?
 Are there tools other than the compiler phases that operate on the IF (e.g., debuggers, code improvers, conﬁguration managers, etc.)?
 Is the same IF used by compilers for other languages or machines?
 15.17 Implement Figure 15.6 in your favorite programming language.
 Deﬁne appropriate data structures to represent a syntax tree; then generate code for some sample trees via ad hoc tree traversal.
 15.18 Augment your solution to the previous exercise to handle various other language features.
 Several interesting options have been mentioned in ear- lier exercises.
 Others include functions, ﬁrst-class subroutines, case state- ments, records, arrays (particularly those of dynamic size), and iterators.
 15.19 Find out what tools are available on your favorite system to inspect the content of object ﬁles (on a Unix system, use nm or objdump).
 Consider some program consisting of a modest number (three to six, say) of com- pilation units.
 Using the appropriate tool, list the imported and exported symbols in each compilation unit.
 Then link the ﬁles together.
 Draw an address map showing the locations at which the various code and data segments have been placed.
 Which instructions within the code segments have been changed by relocation?
 15.20 In your favorite C++ compiler, investigate the encoding of type informa- tion in the names of external symbols.
 Are there strange strings of char-

 acters at the end of every name?
 If so, can you “reverse engineer” the algorithm used to generate them?
 For hints, type “C++ name mangling” into your favorite search engine.

-### 15.21–15.25 In More Depth.
+15.21–15.25 In More Depth.
+15.11 **Bibliographic Notes**
-15.11
-**Bibliographic Notes**

 Standard compiler textbooks (e.g., those by Aho et al. [ALSU07], Cooper and Tor- czon [CT04], Grune et al. [GBJ+12], Appel [App97], or Fischer et al. [FCL10]) are an accessible source of information on back-end compiler technology.
 More detailed information can be found in the text of Muchnick [Muc97].
 Fraser and Hanson provide a wealth of detail on code generation and (simple) code improve- ment in their lcc compiler [FH95].
 RTL and GIMPLE are documented in the gcc Internals Manual, available from *www.gnu.org/onlinedocs*.
 Java bytecode is documented by Lindholm and Yellin [LYBB14].
 The Common Intermediate Language is described by Miller and Rags- dale [MR04].
 Ganapathi, Fischer, and Hennessy [GFH82] and Henry and Damron [HD89] provide early surveys of automatic code generator generators.
 The most widely used technique from that era was based on LR parsing, and was due to Glanville and Graham [GG78].
 Fraser et al. [FHP92] describe a simpler approach based on dynamic programming.
 Documentation for the LLVM Target-Independent Code Generator can be found at* llvm.org/docs/CodeGenerator.html*.
 Beck [Bec97] provides a good turn-of-the-century introduction to assemblers, linkers, and software development tools.
 Gingell et al. describe the implemen- tation of shared libraries for the SPARC architecture and the SunOS variant of Unix [GLDW87].
 Ho and Olsson describe a particularly ambitious dynamic linker for Unix [HO91].
 Tichy presents a compilation system that avoids un- necessary recompilations by tracking dependences at a granularity ﬁner than the source ﬁle [Tic86].